ncatlab/nlab-content/pages/2621.md

 ### In AQFT
  {#ReferencesInAQFT}

-Perturbation theory in the context of [[AQFT]] (or at least in the spirit) is discussed in the following articles.
+Perturbation theory in the spirit of [[AQFT]], namely in [[locally covariant perturbative quantum field theory]] is discussed in the following articles.

 The observation that in [[perturbation theory]] the [[renormalization|Stückelberg-Bogoliubov-Epstein-Glaser]] local [[S-matrix|S-matrices]] yield a [[local net of observables]] was first made in